external-secrets/external-secrets/docs/provider-google-secrets-manager.md

 You can find the documentation for Workload Identity [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 We will walk you through how to navigate it here.

 Search [the document](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) for this editable values and change them to your values:
+_Note: If you have installed ESO, a serviceaccount has already been created.
+You can either patch the existing `external-secrets` SA or create a new one that fits your needs._

 - `CLUSTER_NAME`: The name of your cluster
 - `PROJECT_ID`: Your project ID (not your Project number nor your Project name)